kaliop-uk/ezfindsearchenginebundle/README.md

 * I tried using the new search service in a command line script but I always get back no results
   A: there is a bug in the way the eZPublish legacy kernel is booted in command line scripts.
 We provide as courtesy
      an alternative implementation that can be activated by editing the services

+## Thanks

+Special tahnks to SOkamoto (who got this all started), Crevillo, DClements, MIwaniak, SKlimaszewski